zhousarah/azure-compute-docs/articles/virtual-machines/extensions/agent-linux.md

 > [!IMPORTANT]</br>
 FIPS 140-3 Enforced is not supported on RHEL/Ubuntu with extensions using 'protectedSettings'.
 ETA for support is early 2025.

-> [!IMPORTANT]</br>
-> RHEL/Oracle Linux 6.10 is the only RHEL/OL 6 version with Extended Lifecycle Support available.
-[The extended maintenance ends on June 30, 2024](https://access.redhat.com/support/policy/updates/errata).

 Other supported systems:

 - The Agent works on more systems than those listed in the documentation.
 However, we do not test or provide support for distros that are not on the endorsed list.
 In particular, FreeBSD is not endorsed.
 The customer can try FreeBSD 8 and if they  run into problems they can open an issue in our [GitHub repository](https://github.com/Azure/WALinuxAgent) and we may be able to help.